dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

   excluding prereleases unless you use the option `--prereleases`.

-For example, say your app depends on the `foo` and `bar` packages, but the latest version of `bar` depends on an old major version of `foo`.
+For example, say your app depends on the `foo` and `bar` packages, but the latest version of `bar` allows only older major versions of `foo`.
 The result is that the latest _resolvable_ version of `foo` is different from the _latest_ version of `foo`.